 Colorectal surgery at Beaumont features comprehensive care provided by a skilled and experienced multidisciplinary team.
 Our patients benefit from our leading pre-surgical education program and technology that includes the latest in robotics.

-Our specialists are certified by the American Board of Colon and Rectal Surgery and perform thousands of these surgeries each year, making Beaumont a national leader in the treatment of colon and rectal disease.
+Our specialists are certified by the American Board of Colon and Rectal Surgery and perform thousands of complex and routine surgeries each year, making Beaumont a national leader in the treatment of colon and rectal disease.

 - cancer screening and prevention, including counseling for familial or inherited colorectal cancer

 - comprehensive treatment for inflammatory bowel diseases, including Crohn's disease and ulcerative colitis

 - leading edge imaging, including endoscopic and laparoscopic ultrasound, capsular endoscopy and 3-dimensional CT for virtual colonoscopy

 - minimally invasive therapies for hemorrhoids, including banding, infrared coagulation, transanal hemorrhoidal dearterialization and stapled hemorrhoidectomy

 - member of the American College of Surgeons Oncology Group, providing patients the option to participate in national clinical trials for cancer research when appropriate